Inclusive Mission for Health and Hope Donates 60 Rabbits to Vulnerable Households in Kamonyi District

 “We urge you to extend the favor to others, to sustain your income and contribute to the development of your livelihoods and of your neighbors, and therefore our country at large.
 It is also vital that you report and provide timely and accurate information on the health of the animals so they may be tended to and treated at early stages in case of any infection or affliction”, he said.

-According to the beneficiaries of this joint initiative among these good-willing organizations, they are grateful for the rabbits and will now be able to eat meat on festive days and also buy basic needs such as soap, salt, cooking oil, and for some who say they will ow be able to pay their own medical insurance known as Mituelle de Sante since they no longer have sponsors to foot this bill for them.
+According to the beneficiaries of this joint initiative among these good-willing organizations, they are grateful for the rabbits and will now be able buy basic needs such as soap, salt, cooking oil, and for some who say they will ow be able to pay their own medical insurance known as Mituelle de Sante since they no longer have sponsors to foot this bill for them.
+I am so grateful for this because I don’t have much anyway.”, said Cecilia Mukarutesi, a beneficiary residing in Rugalika Sector.

 “Let us therefore continue walking this journey together.
 Through partnership, compassion, and sustained commitment, more vulnerable households can be reached hence the expansion of this initiative to other sectors and districts.
-Every contribution, small or large, moves the collective closer to transforming lives and strengthening community resilience without any discrimination.”, concluded Bahati in his speech about this activity and its aim and goal towards the development of the livelihoods of individuals from vulnerable communities and the combat against poverty and its effects.
+Every contribution, small or large, moves the collective closer to transforming lives and strengthening community resilience without any discrimination.”, concluded IMHH’s representative in his speech about this activity and its aim and goal towards the development of the livelihoods of individuals from vulnerable communities and the combat against poverty and its effects.

 Mont Jali News.